xbmc/libdvdread/README.md

 ## License

-**Libdvdread** is completely licensed under GPL.
+**Libdvdread** is completely licensed under GPLv2/v3.
 You may use it at wish within the bounds of this license.
 See the file [COPYING](https://code.videolan.org/videolan/libdvdread/-/blob/master/COPYING) for a copy of the GPL.

 ## Using libdvdread